rebeccanoren/alexanderczigler/src/experience/electrolux-group-treasury.md

 ---
 heading: Helping Electrolux meet SOX compliance
-buzzwords: .NET, SQL_Server, MVC
-start: 2009
-end: 2009
+year: 2009
 ---

 I built a custom web based ticketing system for Electrolux Group Treasury that they used for IT Change Management.
-This was an important step for them when becoming SOX compliant.
+Having a solid, well-defined process for tracking changes was an important step for Electrolux towards becoming SOX compliant.
 The technical solution was built using .NET and MVC with a SQL Server for storing data.

-This was the very first project where I used MVC and it was fun learning it and building a webapp without web forms.
+This was the very first project where I used MVC instead of web forms and I learned a lot about .NET and developing more modern web apps.